“The day we tire of fashion, is the day we tire of life.”

 From those very early beginnings, Constance met the people behind the clothes — designers, managers, owners; and the people who create the imagery to sell the clothes — photographers, stylists, models, make-up artists and hair stylists; all of which contributed to her near-encyclopaedic knowledge and comprehension of fashion.

 Constance styled her first fashion editorial for IMAGE magazine in 1986, at age 18, working with a then unknown photographer, Conor Horgan, on a moody, romantic story on coats, shot around the railway stations and tracks of Dublin.
-It is still one of her favourite shoots of her career.
+Location fashion editorials became her calling card and first love, be it as a stylist herself, or fashion directing teams for the Sunday Independent and LIFE’s fashion pages.
+She loved marrying Ireland’s diverse landscape with its fashion.

-Having studied communications at DIT Rathmines, where she specialised in photography and film, Constance won a place in the highly respected National Film & Television School in Beaconsfield, UK, where she trained as a producer and made several award winning short films before returning to Ireland and working in the film and television industries as well as styling.
+Having studied communications at DIT Rathmines, where she specialised in photography and film, Constance won a place in the highly respected National Film & Television School in Beaconsfield, UK, where she trained as a producer and made several award winning short films before returning to Ireland and working in the film and television industries.

 Constance has often been described as the ‘Mary, Queen of Shops’ of Ireland due to her extensive knowledge of fashion, photography and interpreting markets and her commitment to supporting and growing Irish talent in all areas of the industry.